 Create a parallel image capture object

-- data_pins (List [microcontroller.Pin]) The data pins. - clock (microcontroller.Pin) The pixel clock input. - vsync (microcontroller.Pin) The vertical sync input, which has a negative-going pulse at the beginning of each frame. - href (microcontroller.Pin) The horizontal reference input, which is high whenever the camera is transmitting valid pixel information.
+- data\pins (List [microcontroller.Pin]) The data pins. - clock (microcontroller.Pin) The pixel clock input. - vsync (microcontroller.Pin) The vertical sync input, which has a negative-going pulse at the beginning of each frame.